thejohnha/tips/index.md

 Honestly I would wait a month or three to see if this is a stable solution for you.
 Try the backup and restore procedures (below) and make sure you're comfortable with everything.
 And only then delete the cloud account.

 ## Clean Up Local Account (After deleting the cloud account)
-Once you are happy that your account(s) are safely in dovecot and you have deleted the Google Workspace or other cloud account:
+Once you are happy that your account(s) are safely in `dovecot` and you have deleted the Google Workspace or other cloud account:
 `nano $HOME/email-archive/mbsync/.mbsyncrc`
-### Delete the entire "Account 1" or whatever section from `.mbsyncrc`.
+### and delete the entire "Account 1" or whatever section from `.mbsyncrc`.
 This prevents mbsync from trying to connect to a deleted account in the future.

 # For Long-Run Sync Accounts:

 You can set up a simple cronjob on your host machine to trigger the sync daily.

 Adapt the folder path below to wherever you set up your `email-archive` folder.